 New Voices 3: where are they now?

-In 2023 BFI NETWORK south west ran the third iteration of New Voices, our flagship scheme for underrepresented writer-directors, in partnership with Blak Wave Productions, Little by Little Films and Grey Moth.
+In 2023 BFI NETWORK south west ran the third iteration of New Voices, our flagship scheme for underrepresented writer-directors, a Watershed initiative in partnership with Blak Wave Productions, Little by Little Films and Grey Moth with the support of National Lottery funds.
 As the fourth round opens for applications this July we wanted to chat to a few writer-directors who took part previously, to reflect on their experience and tell us where they are now.

 Jojo Bossman (they/them) is a queer Black British Ghanaian writer and director who makes dramas that aren’t as dramatic as they are heartfelt.